andriyadi/FanFault-EdgeImpulse/README.md

 # FanFault-EdgeImpulse
-Fan monitoring powered by TinyML and Edge Impulse
+Fan operation monitoring, powered by TinyML and [Edge Impulse](https://edgeimpulse.com).
+A simple project to classify fan operation, whether it is currently off, working normally, or any issue.

+It is developed for Arduino Nano 33 BLE Sense devboard.
+For other boards, refer to Edge Impulse [docs](https://docs.edgeimpulse.com/docs/fully-supported-development-boards).

 ## Edge Impulse
 Public project: https://studio.edgeimpulse.com/public/17594/latest

 This is demo state project, dataset is not much.
 But you get the idea.

+To get started with Arduino Nano 33 BLE Sense and Edge Impulse, [read this](https://docs.edgeimpulse.com/docs/arduino-nano-33-ble-sense).

 ## Capture
 Inference result on console: